tardate/LittleArduinoProjects/Electronics101/Oscillators/HighFrequencyOpAmpOscillators/README.md

 The real fudge is the ln(2) factor.
 This really depends on the resistors used to bias the non-inverting input, and the upper and lower saturation voltages.

-Recently I've been wanting to experiement with op-amp oscillators running at higher frequencies, and rudely discovered what most must already know: actual performance at higher frequencies can be a far cry from theory.
+Recently I've been wanting to experiment with op-amp oscillators running at higher frequencies, and rudely discovered what most must already know: actual performance at higher frequencies can be a far cry from theory.
 Now I don't feel half so bad about the ln(2) approximation!